bcdiaconu/openscale_wiki/Supported-scales-in-openScale.md

 <td align="center">&#10003;</td>
 <td align="center">n/a</td>
 <td align="center">o</td>
 <td>Only the weight are supported by openScale.
-The rest of the body metrics are currently not supported because of the not transparent impedance calculation by the company</td>
+The body fat, water and LBM of the body metrics are currently <a href="https://github.com/oliexdev/openScale/wiki/Body-metric-estimations">estimated</a> until the reverse engineering of the used library</td>
 </tr>
 <tr>
 <td>Exingtech Y1</td>